Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: The proof of Theorem

 \subsection{Preliminary results}

-We start by formulating the relationship between packing number, covering number, and metric dimension, which will help us in obtaining dimension-type bounds on the sample complexity.
+We start by formulating the relationship between packing number, covering number, and metric dimension, which will help us obtain dimension-type bounds on the sample complexity.
 Recall that $(\XX,d)$ is a compact well-behaved metric space with metric dimension $D_1<+\infty$.

 \begin{lem} For every constant $r>0$, we have

 Moreover, for every $\bar{D}>D_1$, there exists $Q>0$ such that

 \end{lem} \textit{Proof.} We argue by contradiction.
 Suppose that we have a $2r$-packing $\{ x_1,\ldots,x_M\}$ and an $r$-covering $\{ y_1,\ldots,y_M\}$ of $\XX$ such that $M \geq N+1$.
 Then, by the pigeon-hole principle, we must have that both $x_i$ and $x_j$ lie in the same ball $B(y_k,r)$, for some $i \neq j$ and some $k$, meaning that $d(x_i,x_j) \leq r$, which contradicts the definition of $r$-packing.
 Thus, the size of any $2r$-packing is less than or equal to the size of any $r$-covering and the first claim of the lemma follows.
 The second claim is an immediate consequence of Definition \ref{defn:dimensions} and the fact that $D_1<+\infty$.